harrislapiroff/chromamine.com/src/posts/notes-on-upgrading-to-eleventy-3.0.md

   I followed the instructions to install the Pug template plugin, which resolved the error.

-* Previously I had used a bit of a hack to make my 11ty template filters available to my Pug templates, since Pug doesn't natively support filters:
+* Previously I used a bit of a hack to make my 11ty template filters available to my Pug templates:

   ```js
   global.filters = eleventyConfig.javascriptFunctions